Kong/kubernetes-ingress-controller/docs/references/annotations.md

 ## `plugins.konghq.com`

-Kong's power comes from its plugin architecture, where plugins can modify the request and response or impose certain policies on the requests being proxied.
+Kong's power comes from its plugin architecture, where plugins can modify the request and response or impose certain policies on the requests as they are proxied to your service.

-With Kong Ingress Controller, plugins can be configured by creating `KongPlugin` Custom Resources and then associating them with an Ingress, Service or KongConsumer resources.
+With Kong Ingress Controller, plugins can be configured by creating `KongPlugin` Custom Resources and then associating them with an Ingress, Service, KongConsumer or a combination of those.

 Following is an example of how to use the annotation: